tokenspice/tokenspice/README.md

 Each "agent" is a class.
 Has a wallet, and does work to earn $.
 One models the system by wiring up agents, and tracking metrics (kpis).
 Agents may be written in pure Python, or with an EVM-based backend.

 A "netlist" defines what you simulate, and how.
 It wires up a collection of agents to interact in a given way.
 You can write your own netlists to simulate whatever you like.
 The `assets/netlists` directory has examples.

-TokenSPICE was meant to be simple.
-It makes no claims on "best".
-Maybe you'll find it useful.

 [Documentation](https://www.notion.so/TokenSPICE2-Docs-b6fc0b91269946eb9f7deaa020d81e9a).